ParthBangar/CoffeeShop_Sales_Analysis/README.md

 # CoffeeShop_Sales_Analysis
 Objective:

-The main objective ofthis project is to analyzeretail sales data to gain actionable insights that will enhance the performance of the Coffee Shop.
+The main objective ofthis project is to analyze retail sales data to gain actionable insights that will enhance the performance of the Coffee Shop.

 Recommended Analysis: